Parallel Simulation of Contact and Actuation for Soft Growing Robots: Simulation of Actuation and Growth

 \section{Simulation of Actuation and Growth}

 Although the individual bending, growth, and contact behaviors are well defined, producing a realistic simulation requires unifying these forces into a single forward function.
 We combine these forces in a cost-minimization problem, which we use to solve for the next state with a Position-Based Dynamics (PBD)~\cite{bender2014survey} simulation method, which has shown success for rigid and soft body simulations alike~\cite{xpbd}.
-A visual representation of our forward dynamics pipeline is presented in~\cref{fig:simflow}.
-The pipeline leverages GPU-accelerated batch processing to achieve the throughput requirements necessary for effective design optimization in complex environments.
+The pipeline leverages GPU-accelerated batch processing to achieve the throughput requirements necessary for effective design optimization in complex environments. \cref{alg:sim_step} details the single simulation step that updates the vine robot position forward in time.
+This step essentially combines the effects of vine robot growth, bending, actuation, and obstacle contact to generate the next state of the vine robot.